renadayne/iot-and-application/README.md

 This repo is show you how to get started with Internet Of Thing (IoT).

-A few resources to get you started:
+A few resources to get you started if this is your first IoT Project:

 - [Definition & Explained: What is IoT?](https://www.youtube.com/watch?v=6mBO2vqLv38)
 - [Arduino: Self Learning](http://arduino.vn/reference/howto)